Red Velvet (group): Career

-2007–2015: Formation, early years and domestic breakthrough
+2007–2015: Formation, early years and hit breakthrough

-Red Velvet began forming in 2007 when Seulgi was cast as a trainee by SM Entertainment via audition.
+Red Velvet began forming in 2007, when Seulgi was cast as a trainee by SM Entertainment via audition.
 Irene was cast in 2009, and Yeri in 2011.
 In 2012, Wendy and Joy were cast through the SM Global Auditions in Canada and Seoul, respectively.
 Preparations for Red Velvet's debut began in late 2013, with the introduction of Irene and Seulgi in December 2013 and Wendy in March 2014 through SM Entertainment's trainee group SM Rookies.
 Irene and Seulgi made cameo appearances in the music videos for "1-4-3 (I Love You)" and "Fantastic", respectively, by then-labelmate Henry; Seulgi also featured in Henry's "Butterfly".
 In March 2014, Wendy, then credited as a member of SR14G, was introduced through the release of "Because I Love You", her first solo soundtrack for the Mnet drama Mimi.
 Rumors of a group debut gained traction in July, which were subsequently confirmed by SM Entertainment.
 With the addition of member Joy, the quartet went on to debut in 2014 as SM Entertainment's first girl group in five years and first idol group since 2012.

-Red Velvet had their official debut stage on August 1, 2014, on the program Music Bank.
+Red Velvet made their official performance debut on August 1, 2014, on the program Music Bank.
 Their first single, "Happiness", was released digitally on August 4.
-It was an urban Europop song with "strong synth sound" and "African tribal beat", penned by Yoo Young-jin and composed by Will Simms, Chad Hugo (The Neptunes), Chris Holsten, and Anne Judith Wik (Dsign Music).
+It is an urban Europop song with "strong synth sound" and "African tribal beat", penned by Yoo Young-jin and composed by Will Simms, Chad Hugo (The Neptunes), Chris Holsten, and Anne Judith Wik (Dsign Music).
 The original music video for "Happiness" gained more than two million views on YouTube in its first 24 hours of release before being removed due to controversy over problematic background images and replaced with an edited version.
 "Happiness" was the second-most viewed K-pop music video worldwide in August 2014.
 Red Velvet became the first K-pop girl group to chart a debut single on the Billboard World Digital Songs chart, where it peaked at number four.
 The group released their second digital single "Be Natural" on October 13, 2014.
 The song, which includes a rap verse from then-SR14B member Taeyong, was a remake of the 2000 single of the same name by S.E.S., SM Entertainment's first girl group.
 The music video for the song was directed by Kwon Soon-wook and Shim Jae-won, choreographed by Kyle Hanagami, and featured original choreography seen in a pre-debut SM Rookies teaser of Irene and Seulgi.
 The group began promoting the release on October 9, making their first appearance on M Countdown.
 The song peaked at number 33 on the Gaon Digital Chart and at number six on the Billboard World Digital Songs chart.
 Red Velvet won Rookie of The Year at the Golden Disk Awards and Seoul Music Awards.